Wargames.MY 2024

 The challenge provides a scramble list:

 This list reorders the indices of the hex string.
-The new string S'
+The new string S' is constructed by mapping:

 Applying this reordering gives the final string: